ruterodriguessantos/ShW-MAGICA/README.md

 # ShW-MAGICA
-ShW-MAGICA is a Python implementation of the Lehtinen–Pirjola method for computing Geomagnetically Induced Currents (GICs) in transmission networks, including the explicit modelling of shield wires (ShW).
+ShW-MAGICA is a Python implementation of the Lehtinen–Pirjola modified method for computing Geomagnetically Induced Currents (GICs) in transmission networks, including the explicit modelling of shield wires (ShW).'

-The code is based on the original GEOMAGICA framework and extends it by incorporating the LPm method, explicit shield wire equivalent circuits, and adaptations for the Portuguese transmission network.
+The code is based on the original GEOMAGICA framework (4) and extends it by incorporating the LPm method, explicit shield wire equivalent circuits, Delaunay interpolation of spatially varying induced fields and optimised electromotive force calculation along power lines.

 <p align="center">
   <img src="graphic1.png" width="650">